 Founded in 1880 by a group of 15 notable canoeists, the ACA has grown into the nation's largest and most active nonprofit paddlesports organization with 30,000 members and over 300 Clubs and Affiliates across the United States and abroad.

-Level 2: Essentials of River Safety and Rescue
+Level 3: River Safety and Rescue

 The River Safety and Rescue workshop teaches recognition and avoidance of common river hazards, execution of self-rescue techniques, and simple rescues of paddlers in distress.
 Emphasis is placed both on personal safety and on simple, commonly used skills.
 Fundamental techniques for dealing with hazards that carry greater risks for both victim and rescuer, such as entrapments, and pins, also are taught.
 This course is aimed primarily at new boaters, or boaters who do not anticipate paddling in whitewater.